nathanejohnson/Sip2Wrapper/README.md

-  This is a wrapper class for the sip2.class.php from google code
+  This is a wrapper class for the sip2.class.php from google code.
+So far only wrapping the calls authenticate a patron and extract various bits of patron information from the patron status and patron information calls.

   usage: